cgl/movvie/README.md

 movvie is a Django admin wrapper to our movie review sentiment dataset.

-Currently there is 2345 reviews for 20 movies from Beyazperde.com
+Currently there are 2345 reviews for 20 movies from Beyazperde.com

 ## Data Collection
 =======